avaframe/AvaFrame/docs/configuration.rst

   the name of the original configuration file and set the desired values of the individual parameters.

+* see :ref:`configuration:Override configuration` for additional options to modify configuration

 So the order is as follows:

 #. if there is a path provided, configuration is read from this file.